-Our Monthly Mini Quilt Pattern this month is a new classic!
+Our Monthly Mini Quilt Pattern last July is a new classic!
 I'm so in love with the Ladybug Liberty Mini Quilt that was designed for us by Fat Quarter Shop!
-Fat Quarter Shop is also giving away a $50 Gift Certificate with this month's free mini quilt pattern - scroll to the bottom to enter.

-We've had some amazing designers contribute to this free mini quilt pattern series, so if you're just joining us now you can find all of our previous mini quilts in the menu bar at the top of the page and on my Mini Quilt Pinterest Board.
+We've had some amazing designers contribute to this free mini quilt pattern series, so if you're just joining us now you can find all of our previous mini quilts on my Mini Quilt Pinterest Board.

 Ladybug Liberty is such a sweet combination with classic stars and a cute (big) ladybug.
 This mini quilt features both piecing and applique, and it's easy too!